After several days in bed, bingeing Netflix, and ordering in soup, you still can’t seem to fight off the cold that has taken over your life.

 “The inappropriate use and overuse of Z-paks has led Streptococcus pneumoniae resistance rates to rise as high as 20-30% in America,” Dr. Kobic said.
 “This stat should be concerning, because the majority of pharmaceutical companies are not investing to develop new antibiotics, and if they are patients will be paying higher co-pays and out of pocket costs on future antibiotics.”

-While your Z-pak won’t work on viruses, such as colds, the flu or runny noses and even some bacterial infections, including most cases of bronchitis, many sinus infections and some ear infections, it does play a role in treating certain bacterial infections.
+While Zithromax (Z-pak) won’t work on viral infections (including most cases of bronchitis, many sinus infections and some ear infections), it does play a role in treating certain bacterial infections.

 Z-paks have been around long enough that the drug is known to be well tolerated by most patients, however, it does carry some risks.

-According to the U.S. Food and Drug Administration, the pills can cause abnormal changes in the heart's electrical activity that may lead to a fatal heart rhythm.
+According to the U.S. Food and Drug Administration, the pills can cause abnormal changes in the heart's electrical activity (irregular heartbeat) that may lead to a life-threatening heart rhythm.

-“A benefit versus risk analysis should be performed on patients with existing QT interval prolongation, elderly patients and patients with a history of cardiac disease,” Dr. Kobic said.
+“A benefit versus risk analysis should be performed on patients with existing QT prolongation, elderly patients and patients with a history of heart problems,” Dr. Kobic said.
 “But, overall the risk of ventricular arrhythmia is very low and reported as less than 1% in clinical trials.”

 If you aren’t running a high fever or have an underlying medical condition, you should start to feel better within a few days.
 Take this time to binge-watch some shows, catch up on sleep, and drink plenty of fluids.